Do you want to know how to determine your peak ovulation day to maximize your fertility?

 What are the reasons why you are not ovulating?

-The most common causes why you are not ovulating is due to your hormonal profile.
+The most common cause of why you are not ovulating is your hormonal profile.

-The most common causes of an irregular cycle or anovulatory cycles are:
+The most common causes of irregular cycles or anovulatory cycles are:

 - Polycystic ovarian syndrome or PCOS